deosrc/esphome-collection/devices/esp32-s3-box-3/README.md

 # ESP32-S3-BOX-3

-ESPHome base device configuration for [ESP32-S3-BOX-3](https://www.espressif.com/en/news/ESP32-S3-BOX-3).
+ESPHome base device configuration for the [Espressif ESP32-S3-BOX-3](https://www.espressif.com/en/news/ESP32-S3-BOX-3).

+> :warning: This configuration uses ESPHome components from 3rd party repositories, or that have not yet merged into the main ESPHome project.
+Use with caution.

 ## Usage